 Brass screws are used to adjust the local

-is used.
-Where brass is used, screwing the core in raises the frequency,
+oscillator frequency.
+Where brass is used, screwing the core in raises

 For the receivable VHF channels in the